Adelaide United FC: 2005–2010: Early days in the A-League

 Adelaide United was announced as one of eight teams to compete in the first season of the A-League, and along with the Perth Glory and Newcastle Jets, one of only three teams to survive from the National Soccer League's last season.
 United began preparation earlier than most of the other clubs and had announced two-thirds of the 20-man squad before February 2005.

 The club focused on bringing several Adelaide-born players back to South Australia, such as Angelo Costanzo, Travis Dodd, and Lucas Pantelis, who had previously played for Adelaide City SC in the NSL.
 Shengqing Qu was signed by Chinese club Shanghai Shenhua as the club's "marquee" signing (a ruling allowing each club to pay one player outside the salary cap) in March 2005.

 Aurelio Vidmar announced his retirement before the A-League had even started.
 He was replaced before the fifth round by striker Fernando from Brazil, a former 'player of the year' in the old NSL.
 By moving to Adelaide, he was reunited with former coach John Kosmina who introduced him to Australian audiences at the Brisbane Strikers.

 Adelaide United Director Mel Patzwald established links with American club Miami FC, setting up a 'sister club' relationship—the first of its kind for an A-League club—with whom they played a number of friendlies and leading to the signings of several players.
 The club signed Diego Walsh and later Brazilian legend Romário for a five-game guest stint in November/December 2006.
 Cassio then signed with Adelaide and the club won the 2008 AFC Champions League and played in the 2008 FIFA Club World Cup, where they finished fifth.
 Patzwald also created a sister club relationship with the then Asian Champions Shandong Luneng which was an integral part of the state government's ties with Shandong Province in a mutually beneficial partnership.
-Education SA in particular was a beneficiary with thousands of students from Shandong Province chosing Adealide as their preferred location to study.
+Education SA in particular was a beneficiary with thousands of students from Shandong Province choosing Adelaide as their preferred location to study.
 Adelaide's youth team was invited to participate in the Weifang Cup as a result of the relationship.

 Adelaide United finished as premiers in the inaugural season of the Hyundai A-League.
 However they lost to Sydney FC in the two-leg semi-final and then Central Coast Mariners 1–0 in the preliminary final at Hindmarsh.